Chart Color Schemes

 Health performance in Dubbo - East is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Both younger and older age groups have high prevalence rates for common health conditions.
-Private health cover is lower than average at approximately 51% of the total population (~5,526 people).
-Asthma and mental health issues are the most prevalent medical conditions, affecting 10.5% and 10.2% of residents respectively.
-However, 63.8% of residents report having no medical ailments, slightly lower than the Rest of NSW average of 64.1%.
-The area has a lower proportion of seniors aged 65 and over at 16.5%, compared to 19.5% in Rest of NSW.
-Health outcomes among seniors are broadly similar to those of the general population.
+Private health cover stands at approximately 51% (around 5,517 people), slightly below the average SA2 area rate.
+Asthma and mental health issues are the most prevalent conditions, affecting 10.5% and 10.2% of residents respectively.
+About 63.8% of residents report no medical ailments, compared to 64.1% in Rest of NSW.
+The area has 16.5% (1,783 people) of residents aged 65 and over, lower than the 19.5% in Rest of NSW.
+Health outcomes among seniors present challenges broadly aligned with the general population's health profile.

 Frequently Asked Questions - Health